insight-platform/Similari/README.md

 Python interface exposes ready-to-use functions and classes of Similari.
 As for now, the Python interface provides:
 * the Kalman filter for axis-aligned and oriented (rotated) boxes prediction;
+* the Kalman filter for 2D point motion prediction;
+* the 2D Point Vector Kalman filter, that predicts the vector of independent 2D points motion (used in the Keypoint Tracker);
 * NMS (Non-maximum suppression);
 * the Sutherland-Hodgman clipping, intersection area for oriented (rotated) boxes;
 * SORT with IoU and Mahalanobis metric;